sbelenki/Self-MRI/README.md

 image reconstruction, from the sub-sampled scan to a full scan, but this would require ground-truth fully-sampled data which is expensive to obtain.
-Using self-supervised learning combined with transfer learning that this project is focusing on we were able to achieve 60% wall-time speedup for the image reconstruction process measured in total training time, comparing to the fastMRI benchmark, with matching performance on 4x-acceleration test data.
+Using self-supervised learning combined with transfer learning we were able to achieve 60% wall-time speedup for the image reconstruction process measured in total training time, comparing to the fastMRI benchmark, with matching performance on 4x-acceleration test data.